 - Belize: St. George's Caye Coral Reef Research (snorkeling)

 - Whales of Guerrero Research Project

 - Family Trips

 - Contact Us

-A 10-day snorkeling focused trip to Palau, exploring the Rock Islands and visiting some of the best snorkeling sites in the world.
+A land-based snorkeling focused trip to Palau, exploring the Rock Islands and visiting some of the best coral reef sites in the world.